All Episodes

 That's just flashing across wires even now.

-Mitch McConnell just announced that uh he will offer the House passed health spending repeal as an amendment to the FAA bill when the Senate reconvenes this afternoon.
+Mitch McConnell just announced that he will offer the House passed health spending repeal as an amendment to the FAA bill when the Senate reconvenes this afternoon.

 So McConnell is that they're still going to get a repeal vote in the Senate.

-Remember on health care, Dingy Harry does not want that vote for two reasons.
+Remember, on healthcare, Dingy Harry does not want that vote for two reasons.

 He doesn't want some senators who would be hurt by voting against repeal to have to cast a vote.

-So Dingy Harry doing everything he can to make sure that that vote does not happen in the Senate.
+So Dingy Harry doing everything he can to make sure that vote does not happen in the Senate.

-Uh one one more thing here on several.
+One more thing here on severability.

-We spent a lot of time in the previous hour explaining severability lack of a severability clause.
+We spent a lot of time in the previous hour explaining severability, lack of a severability clause.

-It all revolves around the mandate, but there's a plenty of arrogance to go along on the part of the regime, too, in this.
+But there's plenty of arrogance to go along on the part of the regime, too, in this.

-Now the judge said something he didn't write this, but essentially he said, I'm not a legislator.
+Now, the judge said something, he didn't write this, but essentially he said, I'm not a legislator.

-I'm not gonna rewrite the law.
+I'm not going to rewrite the law.

 So I just voided all of it.

-Now the left is out there saying he's an activist judge.
+Now, the left is out there saying he's an activist judge.

 If he were an activist judge, he would have rewritten it.